rahilwazir/my-awesome-list/README.md

 - [sudo_pair](https://github.com/square/sudo_pair) - Plugin for sudo that requires another human to approve and monitor privileged sudo sessions
 - [xi-editor](https://github.com/google/xi-editor) - A modern editor with a backend written in Rust
 - [alacritty](https://github.com/jwilm/alacritty) -  A cross-platform, GPU-accelerated terminal emulator
+- [amp](https://github.com/jmacdonald/amp) - A complete text editor for your terminal.

 ## SQL
 - [quick-SQL-cheatsheet](https://github.com/enochtangg/quick-SQL-cheatsheet) - A quick reminder of all SQL queries and examples on how to use them